joracine/MTBWiki/README.md

 - **Real-time Metrics**: CloudWatch metrics and dashboards for API performance, Lambda invocations, and database health.
 - **Error Tracking**: Sentry integration for real-time error reporting and visibility across all environments (dev, beta, prod).
 - **Automated Alerts**: CloudWatch alarms for critical issues (e.g., high error rates, low database connections, deployment failures).

+### **Data Migration & Versioning Strategy**
+- **Schema Migrations**: Use Prisma Migrate for version-controlled database schema changes.
+- **Enumeration Data Versioning**: A defined process for updating and tracking changes to enumeration seed data.
+- **Automated Deployments**: Database migrations and data seeding are integrated into the CI/CD pipeline.
+- **Rollback Capability**: Strategy for rolling back failed migrations to ensure data consistency.
+- **Documentation**: Clear documentation on how schema and data versions are managed.

 ## 📊 **Cost Breakdown**